alexballas/stream2tv/README.md

 # stream2tv
-Stream any local video file to a UPnP/DLNA MediaRenderer.
+Stream any local video file to any UPnP/DLNA MediaRenderer.
 Supports subtitles too.